tristanjahier/zoho-crm-php/README.md

     ->paginated();
 ```

-The `Query` class has many methods that provide a great abstraction and help you to write concise and readable code.
+The `Query` class has many methods that provide a great abstraction and help you write concise and readable code.
 For example, the above query could be rewritten like this:

 ```php
 $query = $client->newQuery('Contacts', 'getRecords')